szermatt/visual-replace/docs/source/usage.rst

 mode, from :code:`visual-mode-map`.
 By default, they're bound in :code:`visual-replace-secondary-mode-map`:

-* `visual-replace-toggle-regexp` toggles regexp mode on and off.
+* :code:`visual-replace-toggle-regexp` toggles regexp mode on and off.
-* `visual-replace-toggle-scope` changes the scope of the search.
+* :code:`visual-replace-toggle-scope` changes the scope of the search.
-* `visual-replace-toggle-query` toggles the query mode on and off.
+* :code:`visual-replace-toggle-query` toggles the query mode on and off.
-* `visual-replace-toggle-word` toggles the word mode on and off.
+* :code:`visual-replace-toggle-word` toggles the word mode on and off.
-* `visual-replace-toggle-case-fold` toggles the case fold mode on and off.
+* :code:`visual-replace-toggle-case-fold` toggles the case fold mode on and off.
-* `visual-replace-toggle-lax-ws` toggles the lax whitespace mode on and off.
+* :code:`visual-replace-toggle-lax-ws` toggles the lax whitespace mode on and off.
-* `visual-replace-next-match` moves cursor to the next match
+* :code:`visual-replace-next-match` moves cursor to the next match
-* `visual-replace-prev-match` moves cursor to the previous match
+* :code:`visual-replace-prev-match` moves cursor to the previous match
-* `visual-replace-apply-one` applies a single replacement, to the match at or after the cursor, then moves on to the next match.
+* :code:`visual-replace-apply-one` applies a single replacement, to the match at or after the cursor, then moves on to the next match.

-  This command, used together with `visual-replace-next-match` and `visual-replace-prev-match` is in many cases functionally equivalent to using the query mode, but with a different interface that the possibility of changing the query as you go.
+  This command, used together with :code:`visual-replace-next-match` and :code:`visual-replace-prev-match` is in many cases functionally equivalent to using the query mode, but with a different interface that the possibility of changing the query as you go.

   One difference is that if you use :code:`\\#` in the replacement string, its value is always just 1.
 This is because each such replacement is executed separately.
-* `visual-replace-undo` reverts one call to `visual-replace-apply-one`.
-This just executes `undo` in the original buffer.
+* :code:`visual-replace-undo` reverts one call to
+  :code:`visual-replace-apply-one`.
+This just executes :code:`undo`
+  in the original buffer.

 Keymaps
 -------